pingcap/docs-dm/en/usage-scenario-shard-merge.md

 3. Replicate `user` and `store_{01|02}` schemas but do not replicate the `user`.`log_bak` tables in the above instances.
 4. Filter out all the delete operations in the `store_{01|02}`.`sale_{01|02}` table of the above instances and filter out the `drop database` operation in shemas.

-Assume that the downstream schema after migration is as follows:
+The expected downstream schema after migration is as follows:

 | Schema | Tables |
 |:------|:------|